-- 1) A high standard (over 80% on average as a minimum level) in their overall Year 9 Core subjects; - 2) Displayed a consistent commitment to all of their studies (based on school reports); - 3) Have the endorsement and support of parents, Director of Middle School and it is feasible within the constraints of their timetable.
+- 1) A high standard (over 80% on average as a minimum level) in their overall Year 9 Core subjects; - 2) Displayed a consistent commitment to all of their studies (based on school reports); - 3) Have the endorsement and support of parents, Year 10 Wellbeing Leader and it is feasible within the constraints of their timetable.

-Final acceleration decisions will be made by the Deputy Principal - Learning & Teaching in consultation with a Learning Team including the Directors of Middle and Senior Schools and relevant Subject Coordinators.
+Final acceleration decisions will be made by the Deputy Principal - Learning & Teaching in consultation with a Learning Team including the Year 10 and 11 Wellbeing Leaders and relevant Subject Coordinators.